 To manage Cape Town's coastline, and thereby optimise economic and livelihood opportunities, the City is busy formulating a coastal management bylaw.
-A key aspect of this bylaw is to prevent private property owners from encroaching onto sensitive dune systems along Cape Town's coastline.
-As they provide natural buffers against storm surges, the retention of functional coastal dune cordons is a priority for the City in reducing the impacts of climate change.
+A key aspect of this by-law is to prevent private property owners from encroaching onto sensitive dune systems along Cape Town's coastline.
+As vegetated dune cordons provide natural buffers against storm surges and limit wind-blown sand smothering infrastructure, the retention of functional vegetated coastal dune corridors is a priority for the City in reducing the impacts of climate change.